“…thou met’st with things dying, I with things newborn.”

 I was always a Jew in Spain.
 (Strangely, if I have a country, it is Spain.)
 When the counts of Castile looked over their empty territorial gains after the Muslim tide surged back, it was population and thus trade which they needed.
 I became a fosterer of trade, above all, in those slowly rejuvenated borderlands.
 Religion was in excess, war had been the norm.
 So I put aside war and even religion a little and traded, confected.
 I personally taught those western Castilians, who spoke a kind of Portuguese, to make hams and pastries from the meat and fat of beef, till the product was sought out by all, Christian or Jew.
 They still pay more for those products than for the pork equivalent!

 On the bare meseta, along old Roman roads of Trajan (whom I’d met nine hundred years before), the east-west trade came and went.
 Dissecting this line, through Burgos, passed wool and other riches between north and south.
 I was even at the ocean’s edge, to haggle with shy Maragato traders, mysterious little race of both mountain and sea!
 How I loved Spain!
 My all too brief years in the Juderia of Segovia!
 What stern elegance!

 Truly, I think I am a Spaniard, if I am of any nation.
-As we prospered there, so we Jews became hated.
-Soon Spain could afford intellectuals and dogma and regulation.
+As we prospered there, so we Jews became suspected for our real and imagined excesses.
+(Please do not think me a defender of spider-like usury, but rather of actual commerce which drives men to frozen peaks and rocky coasts for gain and curiosity; yes, actual commerce, long lost in economics.)
+Soon Spain could afford intellectuals and regulation.
 We were dispersed, the good with the bad, the useful with the parasitic.
 Trade withered, even as gold poured pointlessly in from the New World.